Microsoft Power BI Certification Training Cou ...

 Welcome to the second blog in this Power BI blog series.
-This blog will focus on Power BI Dashboard.
-I would be talking about how to create a dashboard and and use it for better data insights.
-In case you people are new to Power BI and want to get some insights on Power BI, you may go through my previous blog which would help you to understand and get started with Power BI.
+This blog will focus on the Power BI Dashboard.
+I will be talking about how to create a dashboard and use it for better data insights.
+In case you people are new to Power BI and want to get some insights on Power BI, you may go through my previous blog, which would help you to understand and get started with Power BI.

 So let us get started with this Power BI dashboard blog in the following sequence: